Advanced Topics

 Note that some of the adapters supported by CommView for WiFi, such as Broadcom-based adapters, do not support channel bonding and can capture packets on 20 MHz channels only.
 Please refer to the Technical Notes for the detailed information.
 We suggest that you choose one of the adapters marked as Recommended on the download page; such adapters support channel bonding.

-Channel Bonding in the 5 and 6 GHz Bands
+Channel Bonding in the 5 GHz Band

-In the 5 and 6 GHz bands, channel bonding is similar to channel bonding in the 2.4 GHz band, but the number of bonded channels may reach eight in 802.11ac/ax WLANs or sixteen in 802.11be WLANs, which means that channel width may reach 320 MHz.
-Unlike the 2.4 GHz band, the sets of available bonded channels for the 5/6 GHz band is strictly defined in the standard.
+In the 5 GHz band, channel bonding is similar to channel bonding in the 2.4 GHz band, but the number of bonded channels may reach eight in 802.11ac/ax WLANs, which means that channel width may reach 160 MHz.
+Unlike the 2.4 GHz band, the sets of available bonded channels for the 5 GHz band is strictly defined in the standard.
 For example, for 40 MHz wide channels, channel 52 is always bonded with channel 56; it cannot be bonded with channel 48.
 For this reason, the Sec. channel below in 40 MHz mode box has no effect when you are capturing channels in the 5 GHz band with a recommended adapter; it automatically selects the correct set of channels.
 For example, if you select channel 36, the adapter will capture on an 80 MHz wide channel (from 36 to 48).
 However, in this example, the packets sent using a 20 MHz wide channel would be visible only if they are sent on channel 36.
 In other words, if you are monitoring a 802.11ac/ax access point that is configured to use channels 36-48 and the AP’s primary channel is 36, you will see both the AP’s beacons and 80 MHz data packets if you are capturing on channel 36, but you will see only 80 MHz data packets (and no beacons) if you are capturing on channel 40, 44, or 48.

 BCC and LDPC Coding

-On the hardware level, 802.11n/ac/ax/be packets are encoded using either Binary Convolutional Code (BCC) coding or Low Density Parity Check (LDPC) coding.
+On the hardware level, 802.11n/ac/ax packets are encoded using either Binary Convolutional Code (BCC) coding or Low Density Parity Check (LDPC) coding.
 BCC is the default coding method used by the majority of 802.11n devices.
 LDPC is an optional coding method supported by newer devices.
 When a client associates to an AP, the HT Capabilities Info element in the association request and association response packets determine the use of one of the two coding methods.
 For example, if the default BCC mode is being used, the HT Capabilities Info contains the "HT LDPC coding capability: Transmitter does not support receiving LDPC coded packets" field.
 If the WLAN being monitored uses LDPC coding, your monitoring adapter must support LDPC coding too; otherwise, packets sent at HT rates in one or both directions will be missing or damaged.
-Capturing LDPC-encoded packets is supported by all the recommended 802.11ac/ax/be adapters.
+Capturing LDPC-encoded packets is supported by all the recommended 802.11ac and 802.11ax adapters.

 Understanding CRC and ICV Errors